NEWS AND EVENTS

 CSUN welcomes 65 students from International Business School Americas (IBS) in São Paulo, Brazil!
 They are in the U.S. for a short-term business program from January 6-23, 2020.
-Students hailing from Argentina, Brazil, Chile, Columbia, Costa Rica, France, Mexico, Peru and Spain will take a three-week series of classes focusing on communication, design, digital companies, e-business and innovation.
+Students hailing from Argentina, Brazil, Chile, Colombia, Costa Rica, France, Mexico, Peru and Spain will take a three-week series of classes focusing on communication, design, digital companies, e-business and innovation.

 The course of study extends way beyond just listening to lectures and reading books.
 Students will develop their own business-related projects, engage in on-site trips to companies such as Disney Channels Worldwide, and meet with executives from new media powerhouses such as Twitter.
 At the same time, they will also get immersed in Southern California culture while visiting area attractions.